JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 You can fix it by specifying the upper bound `K : Any`.

-Kotlin also supports nullability annotations on bounds of Java type parameters.
-Let's add bounds to the `Base`:
+Kotlin also supports nullability annotations on the bounds of Java type parameters.
+Let's add bounds to `Base`:

 ```java
 public class BaseWithBound<T extends @NotNull Number> {}
 ```

-Kotlin translates it just as follows:
+Kotlin translates this just as follows:

 ```kotlin
 class BaseWithBound<T : Number> {}